gcbrains/brand/README.md

 | _white mark_           | ![lwm-badge][] |

 _black mark_ and _white mark_ badges may have any color on left and right side.
-Just make sure _mark_ is visible with its background.
+Just make sure _mark_ is visible on its background.

 [publish-badge]: https://github.com/gcbrains/branding/actions/workflows/publish.yml/badge.svg